oVirt/ovirt-ansible-vm-infra/README.md

 | vm_rule            | UNDEF               |  <ul><li>positive - all vms in this group try to run on the same host.</li><li>negative - all vms in this group try to run on separate hosts.</li><li>disabled - this affinity group does not take effect.</li></ul> |
 | vms                | UNDEF               |  List of VM's to be assigned to this affinity group. |
 | wait               | true                |  If true, the module will wait for the desired state. |

-The item in `cloud_init` dictionary can contain all parameters documented in upstream Ansible documentation of [ovirt_vms](http://docs.ansible.com/ansible/latest/ovirt_vms_module.html) module.

-The item in `cloud_init_nics` list can contain all parameters documented in upstream Ansible documentation of [ovirt_vms](http://docs.ansible.com/ansible/latest/ovirt_vms_module.html) module.

 Dependencies
 ------------